ChronicSpook/TourismLethbridgeSite/README.md

 <br>In apptest.py in lines 21-24, you should change the connection to the database to the MySQL server IP, and change the login to the database that holds the information from the CSVs
 <br>In db.php in lines 2-5, You should do the same as before and connect to the database that holds all the logins and other event information
 # Creating the Database
+<br>When setting up the database, there will be sql files that you can use to import into your MySQL database, along with preset data that you can change whenever
+<br>You can also setup your own database with your own variables, though you would have to change a fair amount of lines in all the code for it to work properly
 # Running the Python Script
 <br>Your python script may NOT work depending on what command you need to run python
 <br>On line 12 of the displayTable.php change this line of code to the command you use to call python programs